tetzank/homepage/content/posts/structure-definitions-for-binary-files.md

 I like this tool very much.
 The definitions are easy to write and the visualization of the data layout inside the hex editor helps tremendously.
-JavaScript is definitely not my favorite language but it gets the job done.
+JavaScript is definitely not my favorite programming language, but it gets the job done and is more flexible than the XML definition.

-For me, this is the fastest way to write a parser for a binary data format.
+For me, this is the fastest way to write a parser for a binary data format and get a graphical interface for free.
 I'm glad to have it in my toolset.